volkziem/Beams/README.md

 I also wrote a brief history of Swedish accelerators, quasi as an appendix to *Beams*.
 The title is *Swedish Beams* and it is available from [arXix:2404.07088](https://arxiv.org/abs/2404.07088).

+And there is a brief history of German accelerators, entitled *German Beams* as well.
+It is available from [arXix:2405.03430](https://arxiv.org/abs/2405.03430).

 Chapter 1: Introduction
 ======================